Givat Haviva's Programs

 The Cross-Sector Teachers Exchange program aims to integrate Jewish and Arab teachers and students by bringing Jewish teachers of spoken Hebrew into Arab schools and vice versa.
 The program pairs Jewish and Arab schools to facilitate connections beyond the individual exchange teachers.

-ding faculty members.
+The program provides significant, targeted training for teachers in the exchange, teachers in the host schools, school leadership, and leading faculty members.
 The program's goal is to increase integration within school faculties, reduce suspicion and bring Jewish and Arab communities closer together.

 Placing Jewish Teachers in Arab Schools